VishaalK/SauCI/DESIGN.md

 Also why is there no requirements.txt in a Django application?
 Is it because I haven't installed any other libraries save for the one Django needs?

-Time to wrap up in a Dockerfile!
+Time to wrap up in a Dockerfile, and also get Mixpanel going.